 What does public liability insurance cover?

 If your work brings you into contact with the public, you will almost certainly need public liability insurance, especially if you are a tradesperson, in construction, or a shopkeeper or other small business.
+In a worst-case scenario, having adequate public liability cover could be what saves your business from insolvency.

-What kinds of incidents are covered?
+What kinds of incidents are covered by public liability insurance?

 Public liability insurance covers claims brought by people that interact with your business, such as customers, clients, and members of the public.
+A member of the public may claim if they suffer injury or damage because of something you or your business did, or failed to do.

 • A plumber who accidently damages a pipe, causing a leak which results in material damage to a building.